The Best Somatic Psychology Graduate ProgramsJun 25, 2022

 If you are interested in studying somatic psychology, what are your options?
 Well, the answer is, that depends.

 If you are interested in gaining licensure as a mental health professional, and would like to become credentialed at a Masters level – there are basically just a handful of places, that I know of in the United States that offer this kind of training.
 There might be others elsewhere, so if you know of others, reach out and let me know.

-I taught at some of these institutions, and I have faculty and friends who have taught at most of them.
+I taught at some of these institutions, and I have faculty and friends who have taught at all of them.
 Here are my general impressions about licensure training programs.

 "The Big Three"

 The California Institute of Integral Studies is one of the center points of somatic education in the United States, if not the world.
 It houses probably the largest population of students who are studying for licensure in somatic psychology, congregated in one program.
 The faculty are dedicated, caring and committed, though frequently in programs of this kind there is a bit of wear and tear that happens to faculty.
 There is a great amount of care that is put into supporting the health of the cohort, although due to the intimate nature of the program, there is occasional intra-cohort conflict.
 Compared to other programs, students at CIIS tend to skew slightly younger, and appear in the main to be more academically/intellectually oriented than elsewhere.
 Some students are fresh out of college, though others are returning students after having had an alternate career.
 This school also places social justice considerations near the center of its curriculum – more so than other institutions – and would be a good fit for students who want to blend their somatic work with social justice issues or concerns.
 It is located in San Francisco, and so there is the energy and bustle of city life, with all of its rich diversity, price tag, and challenges that come from urban living.